 - Mental Distracted Driving: Distracted driving can occur cognitively, as well.
 Things like daydreaming or forgetting being behind the wheel of a moving vehicle, qualify as distracted driving.

-- Physical Distracted Driving: This happens when a driver removes their hands from the wheel in a manner that prohibits them from properly and safely navigating the
+- Physical Distracted Driving: This happens when a driver removes their hands from the wheel in a manner that prohibits them from properly and safely navigating the road.

 Examples of Distracted Driving